redhat-openstack/openstack-puppet-modules/README.md

 ## Overview

-Puppet module that allows the creation of IPA master, replicas and clients.
+Puppet module that allows the creation of an IPA master, replicas and clients.

+One IPA master server is the minimum requirement.

+Any IPA replica servers will automatically be configured with a replication agreement on the master server.

 All nodes added as clients will automatically be added to the domain.